lgmorand/workshop-aca/_entries/03-03 monitoring.md

   --out table
 ```

-Here, the query is more complex to select the columns to diplay and the number of lines we want to return.
+Here, the query is more complex to select the columns to display and the number of lines we want to return.

 ![Get Logs using CLI](/media/lab2/monitor/logs-cli.png)